willfox0409/little-shop-fe-final-starter/README.md

 This FE application is build to consume the data from your Rails API.
 In order for it to work, you must have your Rails API running on localhost:3000.
 You will see fetch errors when running the FE without the BE API up and running.

-Follow the directions in the FE requirements portion of the Little Shop group project spec.
+Follow the directions in the FE requirements portion of the Little Shop Coupon Codes final project spec.
 When you are finished with the FE work, update this README to remove the current content and follow the template below.

 ______________________________________________________
 # README Template